SuleimanFarah/sunpy/GSoC:-Advice-for-Students.md

 0. **Has the student interacted with the SunPy community before submitting their application?**

-    We do not accept any applications by people who have not submitted a pull request or got in contact.
+    We do not accept any applications by people who have not submitted a pull request and not interacted with the community.

 1. **Does the proposal accurately address the project?**